-She has spoken at Moogfest, Unsound (Krakow), and Pop Kultur (Berlin) and has written for the Barbican Center, ARTnews, and the Quietus.
-She has published on wide-ranging topics like mathematics in midcentury design, the visual history of telepathy research, the world’s first mousepad, and car audio bass battles in Miami.
+She has written for the Barbican Center, ARTnews, the Quietus, and Herman Miller's WHY magazine.
+She has published on wide-ranging topics like mathematics in mid-century design, the visual history of telepathy research, the world’s first mousepad, and car audio bass battles in Miami.

-Her forthcoming book, High Static, Dead Lines, will be released in May 2018 via Strange Attractor Press and distributed by MIT Press in the US.
+Her forthcoming book, High Static, Dead Lines, will be released in Summer 2018 via Strange Attractor Press and distributed by MIT Press in the United States.

 Click here for CV.